futurecoder404/Magic-Notes/README.md

 # Magic Notes

-This here is the magic notes and sticky tools website to enhance user readability.
+Here is the magic notes and sticky tools website to enhance user readability.

 ## Preview